timothygee/maze/README.md

 Algorithm specific solution options
 * DFS
   * Bias: Allows you to tell the algorithm which route direction to preference when multiple route options are available
+* Wall Follower
+  * Wall to Follow: you can follow the left or right wall